nfrisby/frags/docs/README.md

-The `frag` library declares the `Frag b` data kind, its interface, and a typechecker plugin implements its equational theory.
+The `frag` library declares the `Frag b` data kind, its interface, and a typechecker plugin that implements its equational theory.

 ## Frags and their equivalence
 [sec:frag-intro-and-eq]: #frags-and-their-equivalence